-From there, you'll see the meadow trail in front of the center.
+You'll see the meadow trail in front of the center.
 Stroll down through the wildflower meadow and with panoramic views ahead.
 Next you'll come to a trail on the right to Ferguson Cabin.
 It's the highest cabin in the Smokies (4,700 feet), built in the 1870s.
-Take a peek inside and continue the trail back to Cataloochee Divide Trail.
-In about a quarter of a mile, you'll arrive back at the trail intersection with Mckee Branch.
-Turn left and continue back the one mile to The Swag.
+Take a peek inside and continue the trail to Cataloochee Divide Trail.
+In about a quarter of a mile, at the Cataloochee trail intersection with Mckee Branch.
+Turn right to complete the loop.
+Turn left to hike toward Hemphill Bald (see below).

-That will complete your 4.1-mile hike.
-If you want to continue to Hemphill Bald on the other side of The Swag, you'll add 2.3 miles and climb about 550 feet in elevation.
+If you want to continue to Hemphill Bald past The Swag Resort, you'll add 2.3 miles roundtrip and climb about 550 feet in elevation.
 Sorry, dogs are not allowed on the Great Smoky Mountains National Park trails.
 Read more about Hemphill Bald.

 Take I-40 West, 24 miles from the West Asheville Exit turn on Exit 20.
 Take Rt.
 276 south approximately 5 miles and turn right on Hemphill Road.
-Go 3 miles to The Swag gate or 5 miles to the Science Center.
+Go 5 miles to the Science Center.
 If the center is open, you are welcome to park at the main building and explore the grounds.
 If the gate is closed, park your car near the gate and walk up.